Laura Farabough: Life and work

 Farabough grew up in Los Angeles and dropped out of school when she was 16; she first sought the company of visual artists, then theater.
 She worked mainly in California.

 She founded Snake Theater, a performance group, together with Christopher Hardman in Sausalito, California in the mid-1970s.
 Toured with Fool Asleep in 1974, at various colleges in California.
 Farabough's work was site-specific in many cases, such as Somewhere in the Pacific (1977) and Surface Tension (1981).
 The first piece was for Cronkhite Beach and the second for swimming pools.
-Hardman and Farabough toured Mexico with Spanish translation of two of their pieces in 1976.
+Hardman and Farabough toured Mexico with a Spanish translation of two of their pieces in 1976.
 The trip, which Farabough later described as a sort of "pilgrimage," increased their interest in aspects of religion and ritual (Bell 60).
 Other works were performed in beauty parlors, locker rooms, abandoned gas stations, and theaters.
 Her work was an early example of multimedia productions using recorded video and audio.

 The Sausalito location was central to her work with Hardmann; they produced several performances a year.
 A community developed with them on the waterfront and in houseboats (Bell 60).
 A later group (still active today) to emerge from Snake was Antenna Theater; both were pioneers in the Bay Area of site-specific performance with productions such as Auto, Her Building, and Somewhere in the Pacific.
 In 1972, Farabough and her colleagues had dreamt of realizing their ideal project one day: "to create the Divine Comedy as an amusement park, complete with tour guides and animated circles of hell."